 Chief Curiosity Officer

 Providing product exploration opportunities for young learners may lead to professional life-long interests and passions.
 Start building your own product choice lists to help students expand their understanding of what a product looks like.
 Build on their curiosities!

-- Providing choices can lead to the discovery of passions
+- Providing choices can lead to the discovery of interests and passions.

-- A series of products can culminate in a project level presentation
+- A series of products can culminate in project-level work.

 “The whole art of teaching is only the art of awakening the natural curiosity of young minds for the purpose of satisfying it afterwards.”